18 Ghost Towns In Montana [MAP]

 History:

-Located 14 miles east of Billings, Comet’s history begins in 1885.
-The town was founded by a crew building a railroad from Miles City to Great Falls.
-Since most of its residents were either railroad workers or store owners, there wasn’t much room for expansion.
-When the Union Pacific line bypassed Comet by only 2 miles, it left the town without much reason to exist—and residents began moving out until none remained.
+Located 14 miles east of Billings, Montana, Comet came into existence in 1885 when a crew building a railroad from Miles City to Great Falls founded the town.
+Because most of its residents were railroad workers or store owners, the town had little scope for diversification or expansion.
+When the Union Pacific line bypassed Comet by a mere 2 miles, the town lost its purpose.
+Consequently, residents began leaving until the town was completely abandoned.

 What’s Left?